symfony/symfony-docs/components/routing/hostname_pattern.rst

         return $collection;

-The hostname ``hello.example.com`` will be set on each route loaded from the new routing resource.
+The host ``hello.example.com`` will be set on each route loaded from the new routing resource.